pepyakin/PetraVM/CONTRIBUTING.md

 * Is it widely used?
 You can see when it was published and total downloads on `crates.io`.
 * Is it maintained?
 If the documentation has an explicit deprecation notice or has not been updated in a long time, try to find an alternative.
-* Is it developed by one person or an organization?## Dependencies

-We use plenty of useful crates from the Rust ecosystem.
-When including a crate as a dependency, be sure to assess:

-* Is it widely used?
-You can see when it was published and total downloads on `crates.io`.
-* Is it maintained?
-If the documentation has an explicit deprecation notice or has not been updated in a long time, try to find an alternative.
 * Is it developed by one person or an organization?

 ## First-time contributions